 The itinerary that has been put together for you consists of a mixture of gardens, museums, waterfalls, and viewpoints.
 The entire itinerary will take close to 4 days to complete.
 The itinerary takes the traveler through major parts of Northern Thailand and showcases the best that the Thailand hills have to offer.

 The distance of the route is about 600 kilometers, if you go straight, without turning anywhere (which is not really interesting).
 However, if you decide to go to all the interesting and scenic places on the route, it will be 900 kilometers (wow, this is cool).
 Make sure to note that there are about 2000 small and large turns on the road.
 That’s why one cannot ride this route in 1 day.
 Although if you have the iron butt, then perhaps you’ll be able to do it in two days, most likely you won’t be in time.
 3 days is the minimum time to ride through this route.

 The Mae Hong Son loop is about 600 km long and normally requires 4 days to complete.
-The route starts from Chiang Mai and ends at Chiang Mai, after having gone through a whole number of little villages, towns, and attractions on the way.
+The adventure travel starts from Chiang Mai and ends at Chiang Mai, after having gone through a whole number of little villages, towns, and attractions on the way.
 The loop as a whole provides the traveler with the most authentic Northern Thai and Shan culture exposure that will surely enthrall anyone who makes the journey.

 This route is possible to travel by car, as it gives you the flexibility to stop and stay wherever you want for however long you want.
 You can either rent a car and drive yourself or hire a taxi for the entire trip.
 The cost of a taxi on this route is about 4,000-5,000 baht per day, excluding the cost of housing.
 If you want to rent a car for a Mae Hong Son loop, then we will help you find a reliable car rental company in Chiang Mai with low prices.